thenexthub/Codira/docs/proposals/OptimizerEffects.rst

 Motivation for Pure Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An important feature of Swift structs is that they can be defined such
+An important feature of Codira structs is that they can be defined such
 that they have value semantics.
 The optimizer should then be able to
 reason about these types with knowledge of those value semantics.
 This
 in turn allows the optimizer to reason about function purity, which is